-Israel To Hold Us-mediated Talks With Lebanon On Sea Border - The Yeshiva World
+Israel To Hold US-Mediated Talks With Lebanon On Sea Border - The Yeshiva World

-Israel will hold rare talks with Lebanon next month in an effort to resolve a longstanding maritime border dispute, an Israeli official said Saturday.
+Israel will hold rare talks with Lebanon next month in an effort to resolve a longstanding maritime border dispute, an Israeli official said over the weekend.

 The official said Energy Minister Yuval Steinitz will lead the Israeli delegation in talks mediated by the United States.
 Representatives from the three countries are likely to speak by video conference because of the coronavirus pandemic, the official said.